State government: United States

-The United States is divided into 50 states, which comprise the federal entities.
-Under the 10th Amendment to the U.S. Constitution, all governmental powers not granted to the Federal government of the United States nor prohibited by it to the States, are reserved to the States respectively, making the United States a decentralised federation.
-However, State law is trumped by Federal law when the two may come into contact.
-U.S. states all share a similar system of government to the national level with a directly elected and usually quite powerful executive styled Governor and a state legislature exercising legislative authority.
-In 49 states out of 50 as well as three of the inhabited Territories of the United States (Puerto Rico, Northern Mariana Islands, and American Samoa), the legislature is bicameral with the houses commonly, though not exclusively being styled House of Representatives and Senate although the name of the legislative body as a whole varies between the states (the most common are General Assembly (Itself sometimes a term for the lower house of a state legislature) such as in North Carolina or simply Legislature as in Texas).
+The United States is divided into 50 states, which comprise the federated polities.
+Unlike many other federal systems, the states of the U.S. created the federal government.
+Under the 10th Amendment to the U.S. Constitution, all governmental powers not granted to the Federal government of the United States nor prohibited by it to the States, are reserved to the States respectively, making the United States a decentralized federation.
+Federal law generally takes preference over State law when the two conflict, due to a number of constitutional clauses and judicial precedents.

+In most states, governors are the directly elected head of state and commander-in-chief of their state's respective military structure.
+State legislatures exercise legislative authority.
+In 49 states out of 50 as well as three of the inhabited Territories of the United States (Puerto Rico, Northern Mariana Islands, and American Samoa), the legislature is bicameral, and the houses are commonly, though not exclusively, styled House of Representatives and Senate, although the name of the legislative body as a whole varies between the states (the most common are General Assembly (itself sometimes a term for the lower house of a state legislature) such as in North Carolina, or simply Legislature as in Texas).
 In Nebraska, United States Virgin Islands and Guam (the latter two being federal territories rather than states) the legislature is unicameral.

-The states are semi-sovereign republics in their own right and maintain much control over their internal affairs with issues such as public transport and law enforcement generally being the domain of state governments (although the Federal government often works with states in these areas).
-Large portions of the welfare state in the United States are administered at a state level as well which means that levels of social services vary from state to state.
+The states are sovereign entities in their own right and maintain much control over their internal affairs with issues such as public transport and law enforcement generally being the domain of state governments (although the Federal government often works with states in these areas).
+Large portions of the welfare state in the United States are administered by the states as well, which means that levels of social services vary from state to state.
 This has sometimes been controversial, such as in the case of Medicaid expansion.